-SB-317: To many people, that might just be a nondescript, meaningless number code for something they know nothing about.
-To others—particularly avid RVers in California—though, SB-317 changes a whole lot about the way they go about their RVing!
+SB-317: To many people, especially those who are new to RVing, that might just be a nondescript, meaningless number code for something they know nothing about.
+To others—particularly avid RVers in California—though, SB-317 changes a whole lot about the way they go about RVing!
 In this article, we’ll break down what California’s SB-317 bill is and what it means for you as an RVer!

 Let’s just be honest—legal writing can be insanely dense and complicated!
-Most people don’t want to wade through a legal bill, but they still want to understand the basics of what that bill means for them.
+Most people don’t want to wade through a legal bill.
+This is particularly true if you've just purchased your first RV, and you're just trying to wrap your head around everything there is to know about Rving.
+All the same, regardless of whether you're new to RVing or not, you probably still want to understand the basics of what the SB-317 bill means for you!
 Well, we’ve taken it upon ourselves to break down and summarize SB-317—so you don’t have to!

 At its most basic level, California’s SB-317 bill bans the use of certain toxic chemicals in RV holding tank treatments.
 The bill comes on the heels of concerns about polluting the groundwater in California because of toxic chemicals that make their way into the groundwater via septic systems at RV campgrounds, RV parks, or other dumping sites.
 In addition, there are several cases in which RV campgrounds’ septic systems experienced complete failure because of waste filled with toxic chemicals.
 All in all, the bill seeks to limit the environmental and practical impact of toxic chemicals that are often found in RV holding tanks.

-A couple of the most notable chemicals that the bill bans is formaldehyde and bronopol.
-RV holding tank treatments that use formaldehyde and bronopol will kill beneficial bacteria in septic systems.
-When this occurs, the system fails to treat waste effectively, which means that solids can pass out of the septic tank, clog the leach field, and cause the entire system to discharge inadequately treated wastewater into the ground.
+A couple of the most notable chemicals that the bill bans are formaldehyde and bronopol.
+As you may already know if you've read some of our other blogs, RV holding tank treatments that use formaldehyde and bronopol will kill beneficial bacteria in RV black tanks and septic systems.
+When this occurs, a septic system will fail to treat waste effectively, which means that solids can pass out of the septic tank, clog the leach field, and cause the entire system to discharge inadequately treated wastewater into the ground.
+SB-317 seeks to keep this from happening.

 Chemicals that CA SB-317 bill bans: